danielleWilliams4dx/Go-CS330/README.md

 [Yadav, A. (2024, August 23).
 Go Programming Language (Introduction).
 Geeks for Geeks.
 Retrieved September 11, 2024.](https://www.geeksforgeeks.org/go-programming-language-introduction/)

-Information about this language can be found in documentation on the [Go developers website](https://go.dev/doc/).
+Information about this language can be found in documentation on [The Go Programming Language website](https://go.dev/doc/).
 This website also provides Go tutorials as does the [W3Schools website](https://www.w3schools.com/go/index.php).

 # Getting Started
 ## Installation